For Youth Services

 • bursaries for additional theatre trips/opportunities.

-Referral Criteria: We accept referrals of children and young people aged 8-24 who are ‘in need’ and could use additional support to engage in our projects.
+Referral Criteria: We accept referrals of children and young people aged 8-25 who are face a significant disadvanatge and could benefit from additional support to engage in our programmes.

 In order to take part, young people must: